AdobeDocs/cloudmanager-api-docs/README.md

 3. Add a new page item to `gatsby-config.js` -- this will cause the guide to appear in the navigation.
 4. (if appropriate) Add a new `DiscoverBlock` to `pages/index.md` -- this will cause the guide to appear on the home page.

-If you are running `yarn dev` the whole time, you should be able to instantly view your changes.
+If you are running `yarn dev` the whole time, you should be able to instantly see your changes.